wanswings/TextFileXpanderMac/README.md

 Easy to paste your fixed phrase to the Pasteboard and user input field of current application if possible.
 Launch your default application for ".txt" when you click a file name.
 Magic words provides for cooperation with an external application.
+Share with your Mac, Windows, iOS and Android devices.

 Requirement
 --------------------